5.0 Oxygen equipment and supplies benefits list

 Prior approval

-A program coverage confirmation is issued by a NIHB regional office to a provider to ensure that the client is eligible for specific medical supplies and equipment benefits.
+A program coverage confirmation is issued by an NIHB regional office to a provider to ensure that the client is eligible for specific medical supplies and equipment benefits.
 The approval is issued primarily for items identified as requiring prior approval before being billed to the program.
+All claims, including claims accompanied by prior approvals, are subject to claim verification.

 Recommended replacement guidelines

-The recommended replacement guidelines set a maximum number of each item a client may receive over a given period of time (frequency).
+The recommended replacement guidelines set a maximum number of each item a client may receive over a given period (frequency).
 Coverage of additional items may be considered on a case-by-case basis.
-For requests exceeding the recommended replacement guidelines, a prior approval is required.
+For requests exceeding the recommended replacement guidelines, prior approval is required.

-Unit price information may be found on the price files, located on the Express Scripts Canada NIHB provider and client website.
+Price guidance may be found in the price files, located on the Express Scripts Canada NIHB provider and client website.
+Providers are required to justify their costs and submit for reimbursement according to the NIHB claims submission kit.

 5.2 Oxygen equipment and devices